patrykgruszka/responsive-breakpoint-tester/README.md

 ## Installation

-Vía Bower
+Via Bower
 ```
 bower install responsive-breakpoint-tester
 ```

-## Basic usage - How to detect breakpoints in Bootstrap 3 using JavaScript
+## Basic usage - How to detect breakpoints in Bootstrap 4 using JavaScript

 ### Initialization
 First you have to create an object instance.
 ResponsiveTester is a singleton class, so the constructor will always return the same object if is already created.